MAST Technology Program

 Systems Engineering II:

 This course provides students with the opportunity to integrate K-12 subject matter to design and develop a solution to solve a design problem.
-The students use prior knowledge of the design process and drawing techniques such as hand sketching and computer aided drafting to design and solve problems related to the solution.
+The students use prior knowledge of a design process, hand sketching and computer aided drafting to design and solve problems to reach a solution.
 Emphasis is placed on research, documentation and evaluation of the solution to the design problem.
 The organizational structure of this course is based on a “Student Driven Project” and a “Central Project” philosophy to provide a realistic and meaningful experience and to allow for guidance and support through the community and industry.